nrfconnect/sdk-sidewalk/doc/migration_guide.rst

 ------

 In the nRF Connect SDK, you must make all Sidewalk API calls form the same thread where ``sid_process()`` is called.
-In case of both old and new samples, communication with the Sidewalk thread was handled by the user-defined events.
+In case of both old and new samples, communication with the Sidewalk thread is handled by the user-defined events.
 To cover all scenarios, the following updates have been made:

 * Added more events.